 ST 635 Intermediate Statistical Modeling for Business (3 credits)

 This course focuses on statistical modeling situations dependent on multiple variables, as commonly found in many business applications.
 Typical topics covered are logistic regression, cluster analysis, factor analysis, decision trees, and other multivariate topics as time permits.
 Applications of these methodologies range from market analytics (e.g., direct mail response and customer segmentation) to finance and health informatics.
 A central objective of the course is for participants to be able to determine the appropriate multivariate methodology based on the research objectives and available data, carry out the analysis and interpret the results.
 This course makes use of statistical packages such as SAS, JMP, R or SPSS, along with more specialized software.

 ST 700 Directed Study in Statistics (3 credits)

 A Directed Study is designed for highly qualified students who, under the direction of a member of the sponsoring academic department, engage in an agreed-upon, in-depth independent examination, investigation or analysis of a specialized topic.

 ST 701 Internship in Business Data Analysis (3 credits)

-Provides an opportunity for students to apply quantitative and data analysis skills in a live employment environment, serving as a quantitative analyst.
+This course provides an opportunity for students to apply quantitative and data analysis skills in a live employment environment, serving as a quantitative analyst.
 With help from the internship coordinator, students identify a suitable internship and meet regularly with the internship coordinator.
-Students prepare a paper that discusses the internship experience and demonstrates at least one specificcase analyzed during the internship period.
-The course can be used either as a Business Analytics concentration elective with permission of the Business Analytics coordinator or as a distribution elective.
+Students prepare a paper that discusses the internship experience and demonstrates at least one specific case analyzed during the internship period.
+The course can be used either as a Business Analytics concentration elective with permission of the Business Analytics coordinator, or as a Distribution elective.